 Will your child be able to explain his needs if you ask?
 No, that's why he acts them out!
 But here are 7 questions to ask yourself, that will help you decode, meet the need, and change the behavior.

 1. What is the behavior that bothers you most from your child?
 That behavior is an SOS.

-2. What’s the first thing that pops into your head about what’s behind this SOS from your child?
+2. What’s the first thing that pops into your head about what might be behind this SOS from your child?
 From your child's point of view, what need or feeling might your child be acting out?
 Connection?
 Autonomy?
 Sleep?
-Less criticism or control from Dad?
-More one on one time with Mom?
+Less criticism or control?
+More one on one time with a parent?

 3. What actions could you take to answer your child’s SOS?
 Make a list.

 4. Notice how often your own fear or dysregulation gets in the way of meeting your child's needs.
 For instance, if he's suddenly talking baby talk, do you feel a need to correct him, or can you accept his temporary need to be babied and give him what he needs?
 Breathe into that fear and let it go.
 Once we meet the child's needs, the child can move on.
 When we deny needs, the child stays stuck.